Rainforest

 Rainforests are forests characterized by a closed and continuous tree canopy, moisture-dependent vegetation, the presence of epiphytes and lianas and the absence of wildfire.
-Rainforests can be generally classified as tropical rainforests or temperate rainforests, but other types have been described.
+Rainforests can generally be classified as tropical rainforests or temperate rainforests, but other types have been described.

 Estimates vary from 40% to 75% of all biotic species being indigenous to the rainforests.
 There may be many millions of species of plants, insects and microorganisms still undiscovered in tropical rainforests.
 Tropical rainforests have been called the "jewels of the Earth" and the "world's largest pharmacy", because over one quarter of natural medicines have been discovered there.

 Rainforests as well as endemic rainforest species are rapidly disappearing due to deforestation, the resulting habitat loss and pollution of the atmosphere.

 Definition

 Rainforests are characterized by a closed and continuous tree canopy, high humidity, the presence of moisture-dependent vegetation, a moist layer of leaf litter, the presence of epiphytes and lianas and the absence of wildfire.
 The largest areas of rainforest are tropical or temperate rainforests, but other vegetation associations including subtropical rainforest, littoral rainforest, cloud forest, vine thicket and even dry rainforest have been described.